HighwayofLife/TrailBlazeApp-API/scrapers/README.md

 The current implementation uses direct HTML parsing via the `parser_v2` module and can be found in `scrapers/aerc_scraper/parser_v2/`.
 This implementation is more reliable, maintainable, and efficient than the previous version.

-### Deprecated Scraper

-The previous version of the AERC scraper, which relied heavily on the Gemini AI, has been deprecated and moved to the `scrapers/aerc_scraper/legacy` directory.

 ## Adding New Scrapers

 To add a new scraper: